 Outer Banks Expeditions are not extremely strenuous, but they do involve moderate exercise.
 Stamina is much more important than brute strength!
 We recommend conditioning muscle groups of the upper body by doing light exercise (calisthenics, rowing, swimming, etc.) for four full weeks prior to your Expedition.
 Regardless of your age or skills, you will find that our kayak trips offer enough flexibility to make your experience with us safe and enjoyable.

-First and foremost, health and safety is our priority.
 All of our Expedition leaders are either Wilderness First Responders (majority) or certified in Wilderness First Aid.
 This is a nationally recognized standard in wilderness medicine education that teaches how to safely manage medical situations when hospital care is hours, sometimes days away.
-In addition, every Expedition Leader participates in a 2-week staff training at the beginning of the summer.
+In addition, every Expedition Leader participates in staff training at the beginning of the summer.
 During this time, we cover policies, procedures, and protocol for every GRP program.
 Safety practices are thoroughly discussed and reviewed.
 When we are involved in more technical activities such as rock climbing or white water canoeing we bring in extra leaders and or subcontractors to provide the best instruction possible.
 Though we pride ourselves on the superior quality of our itineraries and leaders, Expeditioners must recognize their personal responsibility in regards to the success of their trip.
 It is up to each individual student to ensure the quality of their adventure simply by respecting and following the rules discussed.